 - Delegation, Orders and Directives

-- The following document will be implemented
+- The following document was implemented

 - The Midwifery Scope of Practice describes the legislative scope of practice and will replace the CTCS.

 - The following standards and guiding documents was amended